YKW-Modding/yo-docs/modding-resources/file-formats/t2b.md

  └─ HashType
 ```

-Yes — that’s exactly the correct way to describe it, and it’s consistent with what your reader/writer and tree editor implement.
-I’d just refine it slightly to make it **precise and unambiguous**, including edge cases, so a modder or tool author could implement it without guessing.
-Here’s a polished version:

----

 # Tree Structure

 Although entries are stored as a flat list in the binary format, hierarchical structure is encoded using naming conventions.
 This child/parent (tree) structure is shown in the original plaintext source format and can be reconstructed by parsing entry names.
 A subtree is typically defined by a begin marker entry followed by child entries and terminated by a corresponding end marker.